On the hydrodynamics of hyperbolic liquid crystal elastomers: Introduction

 \section{Introduction}

-Liquid crystal elastomers (LCEs) are fascinating materials, which were first proposed by de Gennes \cite{deGennes} in 1969 and first synthesized by K\"upfer-Finkelmann \cite{KF-1991} in the early 1990s, see also the related works \cite{deGennes-1975,FKR-1981,WT-2007}.
-This kind of material exhibits many new phenomena not found in either liquid crystals or polymers.
-In this article, the LCEs system we consider consists of the following equations of the velocity field $u(x, t)\in \R^3$, the deformation gradient $F(x,t)\in \R^3\times \R^3$ and the direction field $d(x, t) \in \S^{2}$, and $(x, t) \in \R^3\times \R^+$:
+Liquid crystal elastomers (LCEs) are fascinating materials, which were first proposed by de Gennes \cite{deGennes,deGennes-1975} in 1969 and first synthesized by K\"upfer-Finkelmann \cite{KF-1991} in the early 1990s, see also the related works \cite{FKR-1981,WT-2007}.
+This kind of soft smart material exhibits many new phenomena not found in either liquid crystals or polymers, and has many potential applications.